ezequielrabello/focustimer2.0/README.md

 <img src="/assets/readmepic.png">

-## 🛠 Tecnologies
+## 🛠 Technologies
-This project was delevoped with the following tecnologies:
+This project was developed with the following technologies:
 - Javascript
 - HTML
 - CSS
 ## 💻 About the project
 In this project, I created a Timer with a few functions to help people who want to concentrate on their studies!

-The Timer that allows you to Pause and increase or decrease minutes.
-Not only that, but you can also set the kind of environment and climate that you want to be at, such as:
+The Timer allows you to pause and increase or decrease minutes.
+Not only that, but you can also set the kind of environment and climate that you want to be in, such as:
 - Rain 🌧️
 - Nature 🌳
 - Fireplace 🔥